 How advanced cloud architectures are transforming IaaS data centre services

-Traditionally, legacy data centre network architectures have been static, inflexible and manually provisioned, placing them out of synch with emerging cloud data centre business models, whose automatically provisioned services are able to increase business agility and reduce significantly the cost of operations.
+Traditionally, legacy data center network architectures have been static, inflexible and manually provisioned, placing them out of synch with emerging cloud data center business models, whose automatically provisioned services are able to increase business agility and reduce significantly the cost of operations.

 Emerging cloud services architectures are changing this paradigm.

-To meet the needs of public and private IaaS data centre providers, working in concert with data centre orchestration and software-defined networking (SDN) solutions, the new architectures provided by technology vendors include flexible choices of form factors and new licensing options and enable subscription-based, dynamic Layers 4-7 (L4-7) security and application services in multi-tenant cloud data centres.
+To meet the needs of public and private IaaS data center providers, working in concert with data center orchestration and software-defined networking (SDN) solutions, the new architectures provided by technology vendors include flexible choices of form factors and new licensing options and enable subscription-based, dynamic Layers 4-7 (L4-7) security and application services in multi-tenant cloud data centers.